steno-aarhus/research/onboarding/it-advanced/index.md

 able to shorten this delay by filing a support ticket to remind the admins to install your applications after the first approval.

-1. Request an advanced personal ("avanceret personlig") work laptop and order it in the [Serviceportal](https://regionmidtjylland.service-now.com/rmsp?id=rmsp_sc_cat_item_guide&sys_id=389e1446db7b3b009ec79532ca9619cc&sysparm_category=5cc7a91d8747b450d195ecec3fbb3555)
+1. Once you have recieved a RM laptop, you can request the advanced personal ("avanceret personlig") setup through the [Serviceportal](https://regionmidtjylland.service-now.com/rmsp?id=rmsp_sc_cat_item_guide&sys_id=389e1446db7b3b009ec79532ca9619cc&sysparm_category=5cc7a91d8747b450d195ecec3fbb3555)

     -   This will install the Access Director software, which enables